McGurranK/VIVIMaxPatch/README.md

 * No sound- Ensure the gate parameter is at -70db, the freeze parameter is unfrozen, the volume is at 0db, and that audio is turned on.
 * The input is very low/output- I recommend using an external microphone with the instrument for more control rather than any inbuilt laptop/PC mic.
 * The hover command isn't working - I have it turned off by default (sorry) so press lowercase t to turn it on (I have no feedback or notification set up for this so beaware).
+* The Mac version at this time has a rounding issue that will be fixed in the near future.
 * If any other issues araise or have any construct comments get in touch.

 # Do I need any externals to get it to work